 Related: Best Graphics Cards For Gaming

-If you know anything about gaming you know that the FPS and therefore the gaming experience is dictated by the GPU, and the SkyTech Shiva is equipped with the NVIDIA GeForce RTX 2060.
-This graphics card is the first of the RTX models which means that it’s based on completely new technology and it enables real-time ray tracing for hyper-realistic rendering of light and shadow.
+If you know anything about gaming, you know that the FPS and, therefore, the gaming experience is dictated by the GPU.
+And the SkyTech Shiva is equipped with the NVIDIA GeForce RTX 2060.
+This graphics card is the first of the RTX models, which means that it’s based on entirely new technology, and it enables real-time ray tracing for the hyper-realistic rendering of light and shadow.

 Related: Best CPU Cooler

-At this point having 16 GB of RAM is expected to a point that it’s not even noteworthy, and the same goes for SSD storage.
+At this point, having 16 GB of RAM is expected to the point that it’s not even noteworthy, and the same goes for SSD storage.
 It’s a shame, however, that this PC only has 500 GB of SSD storage, and no additional HDD, but at least HDDs are cheap these days, so adding one sometime in the future shouldn’t be a problem.

 Related: Best Hard Drive For Gaming

 And finally, it should come as no surprise, but the SkyTech Shiva is a real eye-candy with its sleek design, clear side panel, and RGB fans no one will fail to admire.
 Of course, the peripherals and Windows 10 are included in the price.

 The SkyTech Shiva is a really solid machine that offers decent value for your money.
 The RTX 2060 is definitely the centerpiece of this PC and the most important factor that influences gaming experience.